Slevinski/slevinski.github.io/series/writing-and-representation/entries/other-sign-language-scripts-and-their-conceptions/essay.md

 It is useful to understand ASLwrite as a community-driven alternate spatial script design rather than merely as a technical curiosity.

-Its encoding approach is especially noteworthy:
+Its handling of written form and keyboardable representation is worth noting without turning it into a standards judgment:

 - the visible script is plane-based
 - some sign structure has been described through linearized or keyboardable forms